mrciolino/wiki-backup/timeline.md

 - The party hunts down and fights the devastation Beetle.
 -
 - Delivering the ring to King Sunfenix.
 Bane takes over King Sunfenix's body.
-- Spoops draws a card which summons a team of Marut and offers spoops the power of an epic boon if he kills all the marut himself.
-He fails to kill all of them himself as he requires help from the party.
 - Mortis Lux Established: Spoops proposes the party establish an alliance called Mortis Lux and begin recruiting allies to fight off the Illithids.
 - [Saragassa Mortis Lux Recruitment](/Events/saragassa-mortis-lux-recruitment)
 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)